 Configure RADIUS if that will be utilized for user authentication.
 Any RADIUS server may be used.

-See RADIUS Authentication with Windows Server for information on setting up RADIUS on a Windows server.
+See Authenticating from Active Directory using RADIUS/NPS for information on setting up RADIUS on a Windows server.

 - Use RADIUS Authentication

 Check to configure the PPPoE server to use at least one RADIUS server for Authentication instead of local users.

 Optional, sends RADIUS accounting data to the RADIUS server to note items such as login and logout times, and bandwidth used.

 A second RADIUS server to use if the primary RADIUS server fails.